 This service in available by appointment only.
 Contact Drogheda Community Services Centre to make an appointment at 041 9836084.

 CIVIL LEGAL AID

 The Legal Aid Board provides legal services in relation to civil law matters to eligible persons.
-These legal services include legal advice and legal aid.
 To qualify for services you must satisfy the Board's financial eligibility requirements.
 You must also satisfy the Board that your case has merit.
 All board services are governed by the Civil Legal Aid Act 1995 and the Civil Legal Aid Regulations.

 While the Board does not provide direct legal aid or advice in respect of criminal matters, it does hold the responsibility for the management and administration of three Ad-hoc Criminal Legal Aid Schemes, namely: